OpenNebula/website/content/product/virtual_machines_operation/virtual_machines_networking/vn_templates.md

 ## Using Virtual Network Templates

-By default just `oneadmin` can create Virtual Network Templates, if other users need permissions for creating Virtual Network Templates it can be provided by creating a specific ACL.
+By default just `oneadmin` can create Virtual Network Templates.
+If other users need permissions for creating Virtual Network Templates it can be provided by creating a specific ACL.

 Once the Virtual Network Template is created, you can control access to it by its permissions.
-For example, if a end user needs to instantiate an specific template, it would be enough to give the template **USE** permission for others.
+For example, if an end user needs to instantiate a specific template, it would be enough to give the template **USE** permission for others.
 You can find more [information about permissions here]({{% relref "../../cloud_clusters_infrastructure_configuration/networking_system_configuration/manage_vnets#manage-vnets" %}}).

 {{< alert title="Note" color="success" >}}
 Depending on the user, ACLs might need to be created in order to allow the users to manage their own networks.{{< /alert >}}